baihuqian/baihuqian.github.io/_drafts/coursera-programming-languages-course.md

 exception MyOtherException of int * int
 ```

 Kinds of exceptions are a lot like constructors of a datatype binding.
-Indeed, they are functions (if they carry values) or values (if they don’t) that create values of type `exn` rather than the type of a datatype.
+Indeed, they are functions (if they carry values) or values (if they don't) that create values of type `exn` rather than the type of a datatype.

 The other feature related to exceptions is *handling* (also known as *catching*) them.
 For this, ML has `handle` expressions, which look like `e1 handle p => e2` where `e1` and `e2` are expressions and `p` is a pattern that matches an exception.
 The semantics is to evaluate `e1` and have the result be the answer.
 But if an exception matching `p` is raised by `e1`, then `e2` is evaluated and that is the answer for the whole expression.
 If `e1` raises an exception that does not match `p`, then the entire handle-expression also raises that exception.
 Similarly, if `e2` raises an exception, then the whole expression also raises an exception.